About Chris Roerden Information About Editing Honors and Awards When You Are Ready for Editing

 450-word bio

-Chris Roerden is a book editor who has worked in publishing 44 years.
-She's edited authors published by St. Martin’s Press, Berkley Prime Crime, Viking, Rodale, Midnight Ink, Walker & Co., Intrigue, and many other presses, and her work has helped them win more than 20 awards.
+In Chris Roerden’s 50+ years in publishing, she's edited authors published by St. Martin’s Press, Tor-Forge, Harlequin, Berkley Prime Crime, Viking, Rodale, Midnight Ink, Walker & Co., Perseverance Press, Intrigue, and many others.
+Her work has helped them win more than 25 awards.

-Roerden’s long career in publishing began in New York City at age 16 upon graduation as an art major from the competitive-entry Music & Art High School (now LaGuardia).
-The publication of her first book in 1965 motivated her to enroll at the University of Maine, where she was graduated with a BA in English summa cum laude and went on to earn the first Master’s in English awarded from the Portland campus.
-She became president of the graduate student body and taught writing at UMP for three years.
-Later she mentored the writing of independent study students for Empire State College of the State University of New York, and for 9 years taught writing-for-publication classes evenings and summers for the University of Wisconsin-Milwaukee.
+Roerden began her editing career in New York City at age 16 upon graduation as an art major from the competitive-entry Music & Art High School (now LaGuardia).
+The publication of her first book in 1965 motivated her to enroll at the University of Maine, where she was graduated with a BA in English summa cum laude.
+Based on her earlier years of editing experience, she was immediately invited to become an instructor of English at UM and taught there 3 years.
+She went on to earn the first Master’s in English awarded entirely from UM's southern campus.
+She then mentored the writing of independent study students for Empire State College of SUNY, and for 9 years taught writing-for-publication for the University of Wisconsin-Milwaukee.
+She also taught teachers of ESL in UNESCO’s Summer English Program in South Korea.